WordPress/wordcamp.org/.docker/readme.md

 	brew install mkcert
 	brew install nss
 	mkcert -install
-	mkcert -cert-file wordcamp.test.pem -key-file wordcamp.test.key.pem    wordcamp.test *.wordcamp.test *.content.wordcamp.test *.new-site.wordcamp.test *.misc.wordcamp.test *.atlanta.wordcamp.test *.sf.wordcamp.test *.seattle.wordcamp.test *.columbus.wordcamp.test *.toronto.wordcamp.test *.us.wordcamp.test *.rhodeisland.wordcamp.test buddycamp.test *.buddycamp.test *.brighton.buddycamp.test
+	mkcert -cert-file wordcamp.test.pem -key-file wordcamp.test.key.pem    wordcamp.test *.wordcamp.test *.seattle.wordcamp.test *.shinynew.wordcamp.test buddycamp.test *.buddycamp.test *.brighton.buddycamp.test
 	```

 	_Note: That list of domains is generated with `docker-compose exec wordcamp.test wp site list --field=url`, but that command won't be available until after you've built the environment in the next steps._

-	_Note: When adding a new domain to your local environment, make sure you add it to the example above, and commit the change, so that others can just copy/paste the command, rather than re-doing the work of generating the full list.
+	_Note: When updating the database provision file with a new site (see more on this below), make sure you add it to the example above, and commit the change, so that others can just copy/paste the command, rather than re-doing the work of generating the full list.
 Add `*.{city}.wordcamp.test` rather than specific years like `2019.{city}.wordcamp.test`.
 Third-level domains like `central.wordcamp.test` are already covered by the `*.wordcamp.test`, and should not be added to the list._

 1. Clone WordPress into the **public_html/mu** directory and check out the latest version's branch.
     ```bash